What is Hierarchical Clustering?

 Hierarchical clustering starts by treating each observation as a separate cluster.
 Then, it repeatedly executes the following two steps: (1) identify the two clusters that are closest together, and (2) merge the two most similar clusters.
-This continues until all the clusters are merged together.
+This iterative process continues until all the clusters are merged together.
 This is illustrated in the diagrams below.

 The main output of Hierarchical Clustering is a dendrogram, which shows the hierarchical relationship between the clusters:

 Measures of distance (similarity)